 Effective January 3, 2021, the application of the regular ESA provisions and regulations governing temporary lay-offs and constructive dismissals will resume, and temporary reductions in hours or wages will no longer constitute a deemed IDEL.

-Until this extension was announced late yesterday, it was expected that the deemed IDEL protections were only operative until today, September 4, 2020.
+Until this extension was announced late on September 3, 2020, it was expected that the deemed IDEL protections were only operative until today, September 4, 2020.
 As a result, many employers will have already issued either permanent or temporary lay-off notices to their workforce.
-In light of this new development, careful consideration should be given to whether any decisions relating to staffing should be revisited, or communications that may have already been issued should to be revised.
+In light of this new development, careful consideration should be given to whether any decisions relating to staffing should be revisited, or communications that may have already been issued should be revised.

 For more information please contact Joseph Granato, Communications Manager at L&E Global at email@example.com.